chaitanya-m5/PGC_experiment01_Matrix-Multiplication-using-Sequential-OpenMP-MPI-and-CUDA/README.md

 ## 10. Conclusion

 The experiment implements a single matrix multiplication problem using sequential CPU execution, OpenMP shared-memory parallelism, MPI distributed-memory parallelism, and CUDA GPU parallelism.
 The sequential implementation executed first in WSL2 and established the baseline.
-OpenMP then reduced execution time through CPU thread-level parallelism, MPI distributed work across four virtual machines[cite: 1], and CUDA delivered high performance on the NVIDIA GPU.
-The final comparison demonstrates the practical performance differences between the four computing models while keeping the mathematical workload and verification method unchanged[cite: 1].
+OpenMP then reduced execution time through CPU thread-level parallelism, MPI distributed work across four virtual machines, and CUDA delivered high performance on the NVIDIA GPU.
+The final comparison demonstrates the practical performance differences between the four computing models while keeping the mathematical workload and verification method unchanged.